Adaptive deep learning framework for robust unsupervised underwater image enhancement

 \subsection{Uncertainty Distribution}

-The two main modules of UDnet are the statistically guided multi-colour space stretch and the probabilistic adaptive instance normalization (PAdaIN).
-The statistically guided multi-colour space stretch module adjusts the image's colour balance, while the PAdaIN module captures and encodes the uncertainty in the enhancement process.
-The PAdaIN module is trained on a dataset of images and their corresponding reference images, which allows it to learn the posterior distributions of the mean and standard deviation of the image features.
-In the testing phase, random samples are extracted from these distributions and injected into the PAdaIN module to adjust the statistics of the received features.
-This allows UDnet to align the mean and standard deviation of the input image with those of the reference image, resulting in improved image enhancement.
+UDNet learns to adapt to the uncertainty distribution inherent in underwater image enhancement, where different images require varying degrees of enhancement in terms of contrast, saturation, gamma correction, and other factors.
+This uncertainty distribution refers to the inherent ambiguity that can exist in the image enhancement process, as different images need different types of enhancements.
+The main idea behind \texttt{UDNet} is to better incorporate this uncertainty in the enhancement process.
+This is motivated by the fact that the true clean image is often unavailable and that there is a degree of uncertainty in the labels used to train image enhancement models.
+Existing deterministic learning-guided methods \citep{Wavelength} are unable to capture this uncertainty and therefore must make compromises between different possible enhancement results.

+To address this, \texttt{UDNet} employs a probabilistic framework that introduces uncertainty during the training process.
+Instead of relying on a fixed set of labels generated from other enhancement techniques, \texttt{UDNet} randomly selects one of three enhanced reference maps generated by applying contrast adjustment, saturation adjustment, or gamma correction to the input image.
+This random selection forces the model to learn a more robust and generalised representation of underwater image enhancement by accounting for the inherent ambiguity in defining the ideal enhancement.

-In the context of underwater image enhancement, uncertainty distribution refers to the inherent uncertainty that can exist in the image enhancement process.
-In order to account for the inherent uncertainty in image enhancement, UDnet introduces Uncertainty Distribution as an implicit variable that represents the various factors that could affect the outcome of the enhancement process.
-This variable could be related to human subjective preferences, the parameters of the camera or enhancement algorithms used, or any other factors that may influence the final result.
+UDnet uses an implicit variable ${\bf{z}}$ to represent the uncertainty in the enhancement process.
+This variable could represent human subjective preferences, or the parameters of the camera or enhancement algorithms used to capture or generate the ground truth images, which could affect the outcome of the enhancement process.
 By taking this uncertainty into account, UDnet is able to more accurately capture the range of possible enhancements, rather than trying to determine a single "correct" result.
 This is particularly useful in situations where the true, unaltered image is not available or cannot be accurately reproduced.

-It is worth noting that in contrast to other approaches that consider the variance of the image, such as GAN, PAdaIN is based on the statistical distribution of the image features, which are invariant to transformations like colour transformation.
-This is done by conditioning the network on training images and their reference map, which, along with the use of a differentiable approximation of the uncertainty, make UDnet easily trainable with a single backward pass.
+The goal of UDNet is to learn a mapping from the low-quality input image ${\bf{x}}$ to the clean image ${\bf{y}}$ that takes into account the uncertainty represented by ${\bf{z}}$.
+This can be formalized as follows: